 Provides examples of:

-- Animated Adaptation: In the late 1970s/early '80s, Christmas, Valentine's Day and Easter specials were made.
+- Animated Adaptation: Christmas, Valentine's Day and Easter specials were made in the late 1970s and early '80s.

 - Characterization Marches On: In the earliest years, the dad was more buffoonish and deadbeat — he was overweight, wore a hat, drank, smoke, pounded on the table when Thel tried to nag him, etc. About 10 years in, he was overhauled as the trimmer, more competent and sympathetic dad he is today.